-This Honors course is sequentially designed for those students who demonstrate high degrees of skill in reading, writing, and literary interpretation.
-Students will study a chronological overview of British Literature from the Anglo-Saxon to the modern era.
-Particular emphasis will be placed on the Renaissance with an in-depth study of the era's major writers and literary trends.
+This Honors course is for those students who demonstrate high degrees of skill in reading, writing, and literary interpretation.
+Students will study thematic units with an emphasis on British literature.
+This course is designed to prepare students for success in post-secondary, academic and/or vocational studies.
+Students will study thematic units with an emphasis on British literature.
+Diverse literary genres are studied along with vocabulary development, reinforcement of process writing skills, and an introduction to literary criticism.
 Throughout the course, diverse literary genres will be studied along with the origins and development of the English language.
-A major research paper, brief reports, research assignments, and independent study activities will be assigned.
-Students will work toward mastery of the 12th Grade Common Core State Standards as they complete the 12th grade performance-based tasks.
+A variety of compositions, collaborative text-based discussions, research assignments, and independent study activities will be assigned throughout the year.
+Students will work toward mastery of the 12th Grade RI Core State Standards as they complete the 12th common assessments.

-0203 CP English 12 I Credit
+0203 CP English I2

-This course is designed to prepare students for advanced study in the area of English.
-It is a chronological approach to British literature and focuses on the Anglo Saxon, Medieval, Renaissance, Seventeenth and Eighteenth Centuries, the Romantic, Victorian and Modern Age periods of British Literature.
-Diverse literary genres are studied along with the origins and development of the English language.
-Vocabulary development, reinforcement of process writing skills, and an introduction to literary criticism are integrated into literary study.
-A major research paper, brief reports, research assignments, and independent study activities will be assigned.
-Students will work toward proficiency of 12th grade Common Core State Standards as they complete the 12th grade performance-based tasks.
+This course is designed to prepare students for success in post-secondary, academic and/or vocational studies.
+Students will study thematic units with an emphasis on British literature.
+Diverse literary genres are studied along with vocabulary development, reinforcement of process writing skills, and an introduction to literary criticism.
+A variety of compositions, collaborative text-based discussions, research assignments, and independent study activities will be assigned throughout the year.
+Students will work toward mastery of the 12th Grade RI Core State Standards as they complete the 12th Grade common assessments.